Samsung Galaxy S4 review

 - Design lacks class

-Update:The Samsung Galaxy S5 is tipped to make its debut at the MWC show in Barcelona on 24 February 2014.
-Catch up on everything we know so far with our Samsung Galaxy S5 rumous round-up
+Update:The Samsung Galaxy S5 made its debut at the MWC show in Barcelona on 24 February 2014.
+But is it worth upgrading from the S4?
+Find out in our Samsung Galaxy S5 review.

 It’s here at last, Samsung’s biggest release for a year.
 The Samsung Galaxy S4 will doubtless be popular but is it the best smartphone of the year, and are the new features – and there are oh, so many of them – worth having?